So You're Thinking About Hosting a Con...

 How to Raise Funds

 Solicit donations for the con and/or charity via online forums.
-Sell some of your goodies on EBay.
 Consider merchandise such as tee shirts with the con logo on it, or other items fans might purchase which cost relatively little to produce but which you can market for a reasonable price and make some money on each sale.
-You probably will not be able to charge enough for registration to cover all your expenses, so you need to consider other ways to make money.
+You may not be able to charge enough for registration to cover all your expenses, so consider other ways to make money.

 Pre-con Organization